bm-davis/bm-davis.github.io/_posts/2018-04-20-campus-orthodoxies-strangle-healthy-discourse.md

 While I do agree with some sort of “marketplace of ideas” approach to campus speech, I am not advocating for any radical shift in discourse.
 I just want students to start having meaningful conversations on political and social topics.
 I believe that the lack of substantive or vocalized disagreement shapes our environment.
 For all of the great moments at symposia, how many students can say they have actually been intellectually challenged by a speaker?
 For all of the kind members of our community, how many reprehensible people have had their actions ignored because they stuck to the script, joined the right clubs and had people to vouch for their “wokeness”?

 The illusory nature of LC’s orthodoxy is certainly part of the problem.
 Usually, the latest talking points from John Oliver, the Atlantic or viral social media movement will suffice.
 We should think beyond what is in vogue and be excited by the prospect of challenging ourselves and our peers.
 Perhaps viewpoints will remain the same but at least they will be out of conviction.
 Beyond being important for our intellectual development, our discourse directly affects political and social campus life.
 We can do better and become thinkers, not just performers.

+This piece was originally published in [the Pioneer Log.](http://www.piolog.com/2018/04/20/campus-orthodoxies-strangle-healthy-discourse/)